Click2Cloud-Gamma/multi-cloud/Install.md

 cp -rf multi-cloud-pv  /root/gopath/src/github.com/opensds/multi-cloud cd /root/gopath/src/github.com/opensds/multi-cloud
 make docker
+#If any contaier are running run "docker-compose-down"
+docker-compose up -d
 ```

 ##### NOTE: If mongoDB is installed manually on machine then replace “datastore” with “IP address” in “docker-compose.yaml” file and use “authentication-type”=noauth